To request inclusion of your local peace and social justice action, please email BerkSpeak@gmail.com.

 See details below and this resource page for more information.

 II.
-Come or Zoom in to city council meeting March 24.
+Come or Zoom in to the special city council meetings May 7 and June 2.

 The city council is on a fast track to approve these proposals.

-Council will take up the Flock item at their Tuesday March 24 meeting.
+Council heard hours of community testimony against expanding the Flock contracts on Tuesday March 24.
 This item will significantly expand Berkeley’s mass surveillance contract with Flock Safety.

 You can find the Council proposals at: